 Launched in 2020, this newcomer has undoubtedly grabbed headlines and attention from its first moments.
 Part of that has to do with the fact that NBA superstar LeBron James is an investor.
 In the celebrity-driven culture that has blossomed around spirits over the last few years, the bigger the name, the bigger the headlines.
 But writing off the brand as a poser would be a mistake.
 It’s crafted from a centuries-old recipe that sees it aged in American white oak barrels before finishing in PX sherry barrels.
 That results in a spicy and complicated liquid that only gets better with each sip.

 Over multiple decades, this tequila has won numerous awards, including being named the Best in the World at the 2020 New York International Spirits Competition.
 It took home the Best of Class Extra Añejo award at SFWSC.
 Made with 100% Blue Weber agave, it is aged for at least seven years in American Oak barrels before finishing off with another year inside French Cognac barrels.
 The result is a full-flavored layered liquid that mixes sweet and tropical flavors with a mellow finish.

 This artisanal small-batch mezcal is produced in the Valles Centrales region of Oaxaca by a group of ten master mezcaleros.
 Its limited production runs and small distribution window make it a tough bottle to track down.
 But those who have gotten their hands on it rave about its exquisite flavors.
 It exhibits the earliness that mezcal is renowned for with hints of sweet and fruity flavors.

-If you like rum like we do, this bottle from El Salvador won the best prize!
+If you love rum like we do, this bottle from El Salvador won the best prize!